 Common Types Of Workplace Back Injuries In Philadelphia

-Some serious back injuries our lawyers are familiar with include:
+Some serious workplace back injuries our Philadelphia attorneys handle include:

 - Aggravation of pre-existing back conditions

 - Nerve impingement

 Time Frame For Filing Claim For A Workplace Back Injury

 Work injury victims need to be aware that they have a limited amount of time to file claims for their back injuries that occur on the job.
 Ideally, work injuries will be reported almost immediately to a supervisor or the employer.
 However, in the event a work injury is not reported right away, Bustleton workers have 120 days to let their employer know that the injury has occurred.

 Even after a worker reports their injury, this does not mean that they have to file a workers’ compensation claim right away.
 There is an overall work injury statute of limitations reporting a deadline of three years.
 If a work injury victim fails to file a workers’ compensation claim within this three-year timeframe, they will lose the ability to recover the compensation they need.
 We also want you to understand that if you do not make the initial report within 120 days of the injury occur in, this overall statute of limitations is irrelevant.